As you might expect, fatigue is one of the most common Adrenal Fatigue symptoms. However, it is far from the only one that you might experience.

 Higher energy levels in the evenings

 The lower levels of cortisol can play havoc with our energy levels throughout the day.
 In a healthy person, cortisol reaches its highest level early in the morning before declining gradually throughout the day.
-However, some Adrenal Fatigue sufferers experience spikes in cortisol in the late afternoon and evening.
+However, some Adrenal Fatigue sufferers experience spikes in cortisol in the late afternoon and evening, often leading to insomnia.

 A typical progression is to find yourself tired all day, then suddenly get a bounce in your energy levels late in the evening.
 This tends to occur in the earlier stages of Adrenal Fatigue, when the adrenals are still capable of producing significant amounts of cortisol and adrenaline.